Enroll rising 1st, 2nd, 3rd, and 4th graders in a FREE four-week, daily, five-hour immersive summer reading camp.

 - Curriculum work in a group

-- Adding to vocabulary
+- Adding to their vocabulary

 - Writing in journals